 Hello!
 I'm Chris Woodford and I write all the articles on Explain that Stuff.
-I'm a British science writer and I've written lots of books on science and technology, including the hugely popular how-it-works titles Cool Stuff and How it Works (How Cool Stuff Works), Cool Stuff 2.0 (The Gadget Book), and Cool Stuff Exploded (published by Dorling Kindersley/DK), which have sold nearly four million copies worldwide.
+I'm a British science writer and I've written lots of books on science and technology, including the hugely popular how-it-works titles Cool Stuff and How it Works (How Cool Stuff Works) (with Ben Morgan et al), Cool Stuff 2.0 (The Gadget Book) (with Jon Woodcock), and Cool Stuff Exploded (published by Dorling Kindersley/DK), which have sold nearly four million copies worldwide.
+A couple of years ago, I wrote Science: A Visual/Children's Encyclopedia with Steve Parker, which has been garnering lots of five star reviews on Amazon.
 Books I've written or contributed to have been translated into about 20 different languages and won or been shortlisted for around 30 awards, including the Royal Society Young People's Book Prize (in the UK) and the National Science Teachers Association Outstanding Science Trade Book award (in the United States).

 In case you're interested, I have an MA in Natural Sciences from Cambridge University.
 I specialized in physics (which I was very lucky to have been able to study at the Cavendish Laboratory) and experimental psychology, but also covered chemistry, crystallography, materials science, and math.
 (That's largely why the articles on Explain that Stuff lean so heavily toward the physical sciences rather than life-science topics, which I know less about.)
 I had my first magazine article published back in 1980 (I was very young!) and I've been writing about science and technology pretty much ever since.

 Check out my books

 My new book, Atoms Under the Floorboards: The Surprising Science Hidden in Your Home, has just been published worldwide by Bloomsbury.

 You'll find this book, and all my other books, on: